chen-jy/feature-finder-ion-mobility/README.md

 - source: the raw mzML file; only required if FeatureFinderCentroided has not already been run (the OpenMS featureXML file does not exist)
 - baseline: the featureXML file produced by baseline
 - truth: the featureXML file (filtered and transformed by csvFilter and translate_features) of the raw data's corresponding .tsv file
-- brute_force: brute-force various threshold values, if this flag is present
+- brute_force: brute-forces various threshold values, if this flag is present
 - *Required*: found, openms OR source, baseline, truth, outdir
 - *Note*: outdir must already exist
 ```